-The Mortgagee must effectively communicate with persons with hearing, visual, and other communications-related disabilities, including the use of auxiliary aids and services in accessible formats, and must take reasonable steps to provide meaningful access to persons with Limited English Proficiency (LEP), such as providing oral interpretation and/or written translation of vital documents.
+The Mortgagee must effectively communicate with persons with hearing, visual, and other communications-related disabilities, including the use of auxiliary aids and services in accessible formats.

 (B) Methods of Communication

 The Mortgagee may use mail, certified mail, in person, any acceptable method of electronic communication, or telephone contact attempts to establish contact with the Borrower.